johannes-titz/fastpos/README.md

 algorithms involve many more steps than just calculating correlations.
 For instance, setting up the population with a specific
 ![\\rho](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Crho "\rho")
-takes some time since it ususally consists of a million value pairs.
+takes some time since it usually consists of a million value pairs.
 The interface functions to setup the simulations also play an important role.
 Obviously, there is a lower time limit that cannot be beat.
 Thus, it is necessary to study the speed benefit empirically.